LucianLandry/arctic/INSTALL.md

 # Prerequisites

--- Linux (Debian Jessie x86-64 tested).
+-- Linux (tested w/Debian Jessie x86-64).
 Other CPU architectures and other Unices have not been tested but should work, provided that they also have:
 -- A C++11-capable compiler (clang++ >= 3.3 or g++ >= 4.8.1)
--- Needed libraries: ncurses (for the ncurses-based UI), pthread -- cmake >= 3.0.2 (for configuration)
+-- Needed libraries: ncurses (for the ncurses-based UI), pthread -- cmake >= 2.8.11 (for configuration)

 # Building